Besov class via heat semigroup on Dirichlet spaces III: BV functions and sub-Gaussian heat kernel estimates: Weak Bakry- Emery curvature condition

 \subsection{Continuity of $P_t$ in $\B^{p,\alpha}$ for $p \ge 2$ and pseudo-Poincar\'e inequalities}

 In this section, we study the continuity of the heat semigroup in the Besov spaces in the range $p \ge 2$.
-This complements the results of \cite[Section 5.1]{ABCRST1}, under the additional assumption of the weak Bakry-\'Emery estimate~\eqref{WBECD}.
+This complements the results of \cite[Section 5.1]{ABCRST1} which treated the case $1<p\le 2$ without the weak Bakry-\'Emery estimate~\eqref{WBECD}.
 We also obtain the pseudo-Poincar\'e inequalities in Proposition~\ref{pseudo poincare}.
 These are a key technical tool in our work, especially in the case $p=1$ which is an analog of~\cite[Lemma 4.3]{ABCRST2} in the sub-Gaussian setting.

 In what follows we use the following notation.
 For $1\leq p<\infty$ let